getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 Critical: the helper MUST forward both arguments.
 An earlier version defined it as `c => terminal(x => x === c)` (one arg).
-JS silently drops extra arguments to arrow functions, so callers passing `ch("/", onMatch)` saw the `onMatch` silently discarded.
+JS silently drops extra arguments to arrow functions, so callers passing `ch(C.ForwardSlash, onMatch)` saw the `onMatch` silently discarded.
 The frame state intended to be set by the callback was never set, downstream gates and dispatches saw `undefined`, and productions rolled back for invisible reasons.

 The lesson: any helper that wraps a callback-accepting primitive must forward callbacks explicitly.
 Adding parameters to such helpers